Sudd: Jonglei diversion canal

 The early explorers searching for the source of the Nile experienced considerable difficulties, sometimes taking months to get through the Sudd.
 In his 1972 book The White Nile, Alan Moorehead says of the Sudd, "there is no more formidable swamp in the world".
 The Sudd swamp is sustained by the water from the southwestern tributaries (the Bahr el Ghazal system) and consumes a proportion of the main river through evaporation and transpiration.

 Sir William Garstin, Undersecretary of State of Public Works of Egypt, created the first detailed proposal for digging a canal east of the Sudd in 1907.
 By bypassing the swamps, evaporation of the Nile's water would vastly decrease, allowing an increase in the area of cultivatable land in Egypt by 2000000 acres.
 The Egyptian government in the 1930s proposed digging a canal east of the Sudd to divert water from the Bahr al Jabal above the Sudd to a point farther down the White Nile, bypassing the swamps and carrying the White Nile's water directly to the main channel of the river.

-The Jonglei Canal scheme was studied by the government of Egypt in 1946, and plans were developed in 1954–59.
+The Jonglei Canal scheme was studied by the government of Egypt in 1946, and plans were developed between 1954 and 1959.
 Construction work on the canal began in 1978, but the outbreak of political instability in Sudan has held up work for many years.
-By 1984 when the Sudan Peoples Liberation Army brought the works to a halt, 240 km of the canal of a total of 360 km had been excavated.
-The rusting remains of the giant German-built excavation machine—variously nicknamed either "Sarah" or "Lucy"—are visible on a Google Earth image at the south end of the canal, where it has been located since it was destroyed by a missile.
+By 1984 when the Sudan People's Liberation Army brought the works to a halt, 240 km of the canal of a total of 360 km had been excavated.
+The rusting remains of the giant German-built excavation machine—variously nicknamed either "Sarah" or "Lucy"—are visible on a Google Earth image at the south end of the canal, where it has been located since it was disabled by a missile.
 When peace was restored in 2000, speculation grew about a restart of the project.
 However, on 21 February 2008, the Sudanese government said the revival of the project was not a priority.
 Nevertheless, in 2008, Sudan and Egypt agreed to restart the project and finish the canal in 24 years.
 South Sudan gained independence in 2011.

-It is estimated that the Jonglei canal project would produce 3.5–4.8 x 109 m3 of water per year (equal to a mean annual discharge of 110–152 m3/s (3 883–5 368 ft3/s), an increase of around 5–7% of Egypt's current water supply.
+It is estimated that the Jonglei canal project would produce 3.5–4.8 billion m3 of water per year (equal to a mean annual discharge of 110–152 m3/s (3 883–5 368 ft3/s), an increase of around 5–7% of Egypt's current water supply.
 The canal's benefits would be shared by Egypt and Sudan, with the expected damage falling on South Sudan.
 The complex environmental and social issues involved, including the collapse of fisheries, drying of grazing lands, a drop of groundwater levels, and a reduction of rainfall in the region, limits the practicality of the project.
 The draining of the Sudd is likely to have environmental effects comparable to the drying of Lake Chad or the draining of the Aral Sea.